jbeejones/okidoki/README.md

 **OkiDoki** is a **free, open-source static site generator** specifically designed for creating professional **API documentation websites** and **technical documentation sites**. **Automatically generate API docs from OpenAPI/Swagger specs** or transform your **Markdown files** into beautiful, **searchable documentation** with **zero configuration** required.
 Perfect for **developer teams**, **software projects**, and **API providers** who need **fast documentation builds** (sub-second generation) and **lightweight, responsive websites**.

-**Create beautiful API documentation with minimal effort and zero maintenance** - Completely free and open source with no subscriptions, no limits, no vendor lock-in.
+**Create beautiful API documentation with minimal effort and zero maintenance**.

-Visit the full documentation at the [OkiDoki website](https://okidoki.dev) or [Contribute on GitHub](https://github.com/jbeejones/okidoki)
+Visit the full documentation at the [OkiDoki website](https://okidoki.dev).

 **The default OkiDoki start page:**